mdda/mdda.github.io/_posts/OSS/2018-08-22-gcp-for-ml-on-cli.md

 *EXCEPT* : the above doesn't *yet* know about the user's custom ```virtualenv```.

-To connect to a jupyter notebook running within your own ```virtualenv``` (which I normally have as ```~/env3/```) :
+To connect to a jupyter notebook running within your own ```virtualenv``` (which I normally have as ```~/env3/```), once logged into the cloud machine, enable the virtualenv to find its python, to copy into the 'root' jupyterlab :

 {% highlight bash %}
-# Once logged into the cloud machine, enable the virtualenv to find its python, to copy into the 'root' jupyterlab
 . ~/env3/bin/activate
 (env3) ~$ envpy=`which python`
 (env3) ~$ sudo ${envpy} -m ipykernel install --prefix=/usr/local --name 'custom-env3'
-# Installed kernelspec rdai-env3 in /usr/local/share/jupyter/kernels/custom-env3
+# Installed kernelspec custom-env3 in /usr/local/share/jupyter/kernels/custom-env3
+{% endhighlight %}

-# Now go to where you want your workspace to live, and create a link to it :
+Now go to where you want your workspace to live, and create a link to it :

+{% highlight bash %}
 localworkspace=`pwd`
 sudo ln -s ${localworkspace} /opt/deeplearning/workspace/
 {% endhighlight %}